elastic/opbeans-node/README.md

 MIT

-<br>Made with ♥️ and ☕️ by Opbeat.
+<br>Made with ♥️ and ☕️ by Elastic.